AhmedHessain/My-Travel-Journey/README.md

 ## Usage

 1. Start the development server: `npm run dev`
-2. Open your browser and visit: `http://localhost:3000`
+2. Open your browser and visit the host provided in terminal
-3. Customize the travel journal data by modifying the relevant data file (`data.js` or similar)
+3. Customize the travel journal data by modifying the relevant data file (`data.jsx`)
 4. Add new travel entries or update existing ones in the data file
 5. The travel journal page will dynamically render the entries based on the updated data